davidkhala/delphi-fabric/README.md

 - chaincode uninstall
 - use path.resolve to replace `${path}/filename`
 - docker volume plugin
+- current design: local volume will not be clean in docker.down
 - swarm mode : network server to manage ip:hostname and deploy constraints
 - stress test in nodejs
 - function new() -> classify